 For meal prep or serving you will need; cooked brown rice, lime wedges, sliced green onions, cilantro, sesame seeds -I like toasted- and matchstick carrots and radish.

-Quickly prep the glaze by adding 3 tablespoons sriracha, 1/4 cup low-sodium tamari, 3 tablespoons rice wine, 3 tablespoons maple syrup, 1 tablespoon grated fresh ginger, 2 cloves grated fresh garlic, 1 teaspoon toasted sesame oil and the juice of 1/2 a lime into a bowl and whisking until combined.
+Add 3 tablespoons sriracha, 1/4 cup low-sodium tamari, 3 tablespoons rice wine, 3 tablespoons maple syrup, 1 tablespoon grated fresh ginger, 2 cloves grated fresh garlic, 1 teaspoon toasted sesame oil and the juice of 1/2 a lime into a bowl and whisking until combined.

 In a large mixing bowl, combine the 2 pounds turkey with 1 cup of panko, 2 lightly beaten eggs, 1/4 cup of finely chopped green onions (don’t be me and add in the sliced dark green onion parts that were meant for the garnish 🤣), 1 clove grated fresh garlic, 1/2 teaspoon kosher salt and freshly ground black pepper.
 Stir with a fork to combine.

 Use a small scoop to measure out the meatball mixture and roll into balls.
 Place onto a parchment lined, rimmed baking sheet and bake at 350° for 20 to 25 minutes or until fully cooked.

 Meanwhile add the glaze ingredients into a wok or large chefs pan and heat on medium-high until it starts to boil, reduce to low and simmer until thickened.
 About 8 minutes.

 Throw in the turkey meatballs and toss them around until all the sides are coated.